-You gratify when eating > what one eats.
+We gratify when eating > what one eats.

-Prioritisation: Acquiring more.
+Resulting prioritisation: Acquiring more.

-You edify when what one eats > eating.
+We edify when what one eats > eating.

 It only uses consumption to better the consumer.

-Prioritisation: Becoming more.
+Resulting prioritisation: Becoming more.

 As satisfaction is neutral, the focus is primarily on comparing gratification to edification.
 Gratification’s over-focus on acquisition leads to decreasing the individual’s personal capabilities, while edification ‘becomes more’ through increasing their capabilities.

 A couple of very important points I desire to make relate to the fact that all three options of feeding the hunger actually remove the hunger.
 This is extremely important to understand and appreciate.
-Because of this, too often too many of us overlook the byproducts of the choice.
+Because of this, too often too many of us overlook the by-products of the choice.
 As soon as one’s not hungry anymore the problem is considered dealt with and we move on to the next problem.

 A coinciding and similarly dangerous reality, is that because of gratification’s priorities, it will nearly always get the job of ‘hunger-removal’ done before edification will.
 It’s filterless and will fill the hole with anything and everything.
 It therefore is too often ignorantly seen as the superior option.
 However, just because we solve the problem, doesn’t mean we benefit from the solution.

-For these reasons, anybody who doesn’t thoroughly evaluate their life, hungers and related choices using an ‘edifying filter’, are likely to see gratification as the answer to their problems and can quickly develop harmful patterns, habits and addictions that grow too subtly to be identified until they’re too debilitating to escape.
+For these reasons, anybody who doesn’t thoroughly evaluate their life, hungers and related choices using an ‘edifying filter’, are likely to see gratification as the answer to their problems and can too easily develop harmful patterns, habits and addictions that grow too subtly to be identified until they’re too debilitating to escape.